Pradyuman7/Algorithmics/README.md

 - **GetDivSquareSum**

-Getting the square of sum of divisors of a number is getting too much common in many competetive programming problems, and this becomes a tedious task to do in complexity less than O(n).
+Getting the sum of squares of divisors of a number is getting too much common in many competetive programming problems, and this becomes a tedious task to do in complexity less than O(n).
 This is why, this class exists.

 To use this class, just make a simple object of `GetDivSquareSum` class and call `sumDivSquare()` method which returns you an `long` value corresponding to the sum of the square of the divisors of the number of your choice.